-A new year comes with new recipes and where better to start than this tried and tested English classic; the chocolate chip muffin.
+A new year comes with new recipes and where better to start than this tried and tested classic; the chocolate chip muffins.
 As always this recipe is easy, delicious and of course, vegan.

 They are honestly one of the easiest and delicious muffin recipes that you can easily make at home while staying at home!
-I am very pleased to introduce you this vegan chocolate chip muffin recipe as the first recipe of the new year!
+I am very pleased to introduce you to this delicious muffin recipe as the first recipe of the new year!

 My first vegan chocolate chip recipe in Japan